jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

 ]
 truncated at (|key|).
 (With (\alpha=1/2), this is just **1 + number‑of‑leading‑zeros** in the hash until the first 1‑bit—exactly like HyperLogLog’s `rho` function—capped by the key length.
 That makes `L` sampling **branchless** and fast.)

+> Use a **keyed** 64‑bit hash (e.g., SplitMix64/SipHash with a shared seed).
+All shards must share the seed to stay deterministic, and the keying defends against adversarial keys.

 ---

 ## Operations